euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/05Privacy/WorkspaceONE_Android_Privacy.md

 devices.
 Enterprise end users typically must agree to some data collection and app permissions in order to make use of mobile apps.

-The VMware Workspace ONE privacy module for Android can be used to present privacy agreements and track their acceptance by the end user.
+The Omnissa Workspace ONE privacy module for Android can be used to present privacy agreements and track their acceptance by the end user.
 Note that the privacy module doesn't itself collect data, protect the privacy of the user, nor protect application data.